GeneralA6/menu-handler/README.md

 - [exitFocus](#exitFocus) - element to focus after menu closes.
 - [pin](#pin) - pin menu to keep it open at desktop media queries.
 - [loop](#loop) - loop all elements inside the innerContainer using Tab key.
+- [preventBodyScroll](#preventBodyScroll) - disables the ability to scroll the body.
 - [openDelay](#openDelay) - sets delay in miliseconds before menu starts opening.
 - [closeDelay](#closeDelay) - sets delay in miliseconds before menu starts closing.
 - [debounce](#debounce) - sets debounce treshhold in miliseconds on menu liseteners.